 Pets love to misbehave, whether it’s making a mess or destroying your furniture.
-But a recent study has suggested that ‘punishment-based’ training could be making them depressed.
+But a recent study conducted in late 2019 has suggested that ‘punishment-based’ training could be making them depressed.

 According to the University of Porto, Portugal, dog training methods which involve shouting and scolding your dog, can result in negative consequences later in life such as depression.

 Ana Catarina, study leader, used two groups of dogs.
 The first was dogs from reward-based dog training schools, which use food or play to encourage good behaviours.

 The second group used dogs whose training programmes favoured punishment-based methods such as shouting or scolding.
 The two groups were filmed during their training.